|Academic Profile |

 1) Do coworker interactions (both prosocial and hostile ones) serve restorative functions for employees who are experiencing job-related low self-esteem during work hours?

-3) How can leaders better support employees who have to work beyond their primary work units in cross-functional collaborations?
+3) How can leaders better support employees who face frustration and ambiguity when they are required to work with coworkers from beyond their primary work units (e.g., cross-functional collaborations)?

 - *Joint-first authors.
 Tong, J*, Chong, S*, & Johnson, R.E.
 (2019).
 The indirect relations of workplace incivility with emotional exhaustion and supportive behaviors via self-blame: The moderating roles of observed incivility and trait emotional control.
 Journal of Organizational Behavior, Online first, doi: 10.1002/job.2399.